NJohnsonJ/calcutron/README.md

 > COWER BEFORE THE MIGHTY CALCUTRON.

 Calcutron is a basic web app that parses mathematical input and evalutes the expression.
 The results are persisted in firbase realtime database.
+Try it out <a href="https://sezzle-calcutron.web.app/">here</a>.

 ## Stack

 This app is built using <strong>React</strong> and <strong>TypeScript</strong> alongside a <strong>firebase </strong> realtime database.
 Firebase was selected because it has a neat api for listening to updates and is free to use.
+The app is then deployed with firebase hosting at https://sezzle-calcutron.web.app.

 ## Development

 This app can be run with Node and Yarn (or npm).
 Navigate to the directory containing the projects code and run `yarn start` to launch a development server at <a href="localhost:3000">localhost:3000</a>.

 ## Limitations

 There is one main weakness to this app that must be acknowledged.